 250g (9oz) pancetta in one piece (or streaky bacon, if unavailable)

 30g (1oz) melted butter

 How to make the Uccelli scappati:

 Uccelli scappati means ‘escaped birds’: individual ‘birds’ are cut free from a cage shape.
-Although a little work is needed in the preparation, having all the meat in a piece makes the cooking part a doddle.
+Although you need a little work in the preparation, having all the meat in a piece makes the cooking part a doddle.
 You will need six 20cm (8in) skewers.

 Bat out the veal into rectangles approximately 18cm by 10cm (7in by 4in).
-Season them with salt and pepper, lay a slice of prosciutto on top of each escalope and then two leaves of sage on top of that.
+Season them with salt and pepper, lay a slice of prosciutto on top of each escalope and then two sage leaves on top.
 Roll up the combination into a cylinder – with the escalope on the outside – making six cylinders about 18cm (7in) long and 2cm (4/5 in) in diameter.
-Cut the pancetta into cubes about 2cm (4/5 in) square and thread one down to the base of each of the six skewers.
+Cut the pancetta into cubes about 2cm (4/5 in) square and thread one down to each of the six skewers’ bases.
 Lay the six rolls of veal side by side on a board so that the long sides are touching, to form a thick rectangle, and thread the skewers at regular intervals through each.
-You will now have a kind of grid, with the skewers forming the warp and the rolls of veal the weft.
+You will now have a kind of grid, with the skewers creating the warp and the rolls of veal the weft.
 Anchor each skewer at the end with a second cube of pancetta.

 Grill the meat over a gentle fire – either towards the edge of the coals or on a high rack – for eight minutes on each side, brushing the cooked side with a little butter.
-Then lay the piece on a board and, with a long sharp knife, cut down between the skewers to make six separate portions.
+Then lay the piece on a board and cut down between the skewers to make six separate portions with a long sharp knife.